odan/odan.github.io/_posts/2020-06-09-slim4-testing.md

 }
 ```

 Ok, now add your first API test.

-Create a new file `tests/TestCase/UserReaderActionTest.php`
+Create a new file `tests/TestCase/Action/UserReaderActionTest.php`
-and add this test code for the endpoint `GET /users/1`:
+and add this code to test the endpoint `GET /users/1`:

 ```php
 <?php